Steps to Borrow a Student Loan

 Steps to Process a Student Loan:

 - SCC students are automatically offered loans through their student self-service account.
 Students needing to borrow must review the amounts offered and accept as needed (you are not required to accept the full amount offered to you).
 Accepting loans is a task that needs to be completed every academic year or every time a new loan is offered to the student.
 The annual loans are divided into two disbursements with half disbursing during the Fall term and the second half during the Spring term.
+One term loans also have two disbursements, but both disbursements take place during the same semester a few weeks apart.

 - Steps to follow for the Federal Direct Loan Program